Import from a CSV or Excel file

 The COMPANY.COMPANYTAG heading is used to exclusively by eForms Enterprise to enable importing data for multiple payers/employer/companies with the same name.
 To use this field simply enter the tag you wish to use to distinguish one company from another with the same name.
 The COMPANY.COMPANYTAG heading MUST be used in conjunction with the COMPANY.NAME1 heading, otherwise data will not be imported.
 COMPANY.COMPANYTAG is a text field that can contain up to 30 characters.

-5. Save and close the Excel spreadsheet.
+5. Save and close the import file.
 NOTE: All instances of the import file must be closed before continuing to the next step.

 6. Start eForms.
-From the Tools menu, choose Import and then Import from Excel File.
+From the Tools menu, choose Import and then Import from CSV or Import from Excel File, as appropriate

-7. Browse to the location of the Excel file you just created.
+7. Browse to the location of the import file you just created.

-8. Indicate which sheet in the spreadsheet you wish to import data from.
+8. If you're importing from Excel, you must indicate the sheet from which you wish to import data.
 The Type of data records in this sheet field should indicate the correct data type automatically.

 9. eForms Enterprise Only - Indicate whether you wish to Import into current company, Import into a new company or Import into companies in the Company.Name1 column.
 If you select Import into a new company, you will be prompted for a new company name.
 You will need to edit the company profile at a later time to complete the data entry for the company information.
 If you select Import into companies in the Company.Name1 column, the data for each slip will be imported into the company indicated in the Company.Name1 column.